Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 The big benefit third-party apps have over the manual approach is continual background syncing.
 If you use the vCard approach and don’t change your default contact folder as outlined in the first step, you’ll need to repeat the export/import process every time you want to sync iPhone contacts to Gmail.
 That’s time-consuming and is liable to leave you with a lot of duplicate entries.

 Third-party apps that can sync your iPhone contacts with Gmail mean you can leave iCloud as your default contact folder but still keep the contacts in sync with Google.
+Before you do this, you should delete old iPhone contacts to keep your list orderly.

 Contact Mover and Account Sync